 - The Datto Windows Agent uses Mercury as its primary transport method; however, if this fails, backups are intended to fall back to iSCSI.

-- From Datto appliance to internet: ports 22, 80, 123, 443 outbound to at minimum the addresses specified in this article: Datto IP Ranges.
+- From the Datto appliance to the Internet: ports 22, 80, 123, 443 outbound to at minimum the addresses specified in this article.
+For best results, ensure that your network environment meets the SIRIS, ALTO And DNAS Networking & Bandwidth Requirements.

 Figure 1 illustrates the data flow for the Datto Windows Agent solution.